-I checked him over – nothing seemed to be broken.e seemed fine.
+I checked him over – nothing seemed to be broken.
+He seemed fine.

 After an hour, he seemed to be winding down.
 When we got into the truck, however, I noticed his belly looked raw and red and so did some spots on his legs.

-Rather than go home, I was concerned that he might be more hurt than he appeared so we went to see the vet.
+I was concerned that he might be more hurt than he appeared; so, rather than go home, we went to see the vet.
 Verdict: Just a great deal of road rash.
 Nothing more.

 As the vet tech said, “We see Pepper for the strangest things.”